Honda CR250M: Background

 Honda had developed its global motorcycle brand through track racing, with Soichiro Honda collecting the world's best engineers together to create winning road motorcycles such as the Honda RC116.
 However, Honda pulled out of motorcycle racing in 1967, leaving it with a world class development team with nothing to do.
 Up until this point, motocross had been dominated by four-stroke-powered machines, and had no official national championship in Japan.
 Further, Soichiro Honda had publicly announced that Honda would never build two-stroke-powered motorcycles.

 The Japan Motorcycle Association introduced a domestic motocross championship from 1967, to which the group of Honda engineers - like their development counterparts at Suzuki and Yamaha - developed lighter weight two-stroke-powered machine.
-Suzuki's development programme had started in 1965, which by 1970 had produced the Suzuki RH70, which ridden by Belgium's Joel Robert won Japan its first FIM World Motorcross Championship.
+Suzuki's development programme had started in 1965, which by 1970 had produced the Suzuki RH70, which ridden by Belgium's Joel Robert won Japan its first FIM Motocross World Championship.

 In August 1971, the Honda development team took a two-stroke prototype to a National Championship motocross race to Mine, Yamaguchi, where it was recognised as a Honda.
 As a result, Soichiro Honda gave his reluctant backing to producing not only a works competitive motocross racer, but also an out of the box version as well.